 The following text can be inserted in any grant or other documentation in which a description of the PMACS HPC services is required.
 This text also provides a summary of the hardware and environment of the system.
 Please note: Unless specifically requested by the user, no HPC disk systems are backed up.

-All the compute nodes are sub-divided into virtual processing cores, with the capability to provision up to 7,648 virtual cores at 3-6GB of RAM per virtual core.
-Cluster and storage interconnection is provided by a 40Gbps core Ethernet fabric with a minimum of 10Gbps connectivity to each compute node and in addition a single 56Gbps Infiniband link on select nodes.
+All the nodes in the compute cluster are sub-divided into virtual processing cores, with the capability to provision up to 6,352 virtual cores at 3-6GB of RAM per virtual core.
+Cluster and storage interconnection is provided by a 40Gbps core Ethernet fabric with a minimum of 10Gbps connectivity to each compute node and in addition a single 56Gbps Infiniband link on all compute nodes.

-The cluster nodes are attached to 4.2 Petabytes of shared IBM GPFS storage (no backup).
+Cluster nodes are attached to 4.2 Petabytes of shared, tightly coupled, highly performant parallel file system disk storage provided by IBM Spectrum Scale (a.k.a GPFS) technology (no backup).
 The disk sub-system is presented to the compute nodes via an eight-node IBM GPFS manager cluster.
 Computational job scheduling/queuing and cluster management is orchestrated by the IBM Platform Computing (LSF) suite of products.
 Long-term active archiving of data is available via a SpectraLogic T950 tape library, with a total current capacity of 1.2 Petabytes of storage and sufficient room for growth.
 Each archive tape is mirrored, providing redundancy in the event of a tape failure.
 Tape library and archive management are provided by a Quantum product which allows the tape archive to be presented as a simple file share while providing robust data protection and verification processes in the background.